-We have audited the consolidated and separate financial statements of Transpaco Limited (the group and company) set out on pages 46 to 90, which comprise the consolidated and separate statements of financial position as at 30 June 2023, and the consolidated and separate statements of profit or loss and other comprehensive income, consolidated and separate statements of changes in equity and the consolidated and separate statements of cash flows for the year then ended, and notes to the consolidated and separate financial statements, including a summary of significant accounting policies.
+We have audited the consolidated and separate financial statements of Transpaco Limited (the group and company) set out on pages 46 to 87, which comprise the consolidated and separate statements of financial position as at 30 June 2024, and the consolidated and separate statements of profit or loss and other comprehensive income, consolidated and separate statements of changes in equity and the consolidated and separate statements of cash flows for the year then ended, and notes to the consolidated and separate financial statements, including material accounting policy information.

-In our opinion, the consolidated and separate financial statements present fairly, in all material respects, the consolidated and separate financial position of Transpaco Limited as at 30 June 2023, and its consolidated and separate financial performance and consolidated and separate cash flows for the year then ended in accordance with International Financial Reporting Standards and the requirements of the Companies Act of South Africa.
+In our opinion, the consolidated and separate financial statements present fairly, in all material respects, the consolidated and separate financial position of Transpaco Limited as at 30 June 2024, and its consolidated and separate financial performance and consolidated and separate cash flows for the year then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board and the requirements of the Companies Act of South Africa.